RobAldous/My-Tableu-Repository/README.md

-# Tableau Data Visualization Project
+# Tableau Data Visualisation Project

 ## Overview
 This project showcases a series of interactive Tableau dashboards developed during a Data Technician bootcamp.
-The goal was to analyze and present insights from real-world datasets, with a strong focus on **data storytelling**, **user interactivity**, and **clear visual communication**.
+The goal was to analyse and present insights from real-world datasets, with a strong focus on **data storytelling**, **user interactivity**, and **clear visual communication**.

 The dashboards explore trends in **retail and sales-style datasets** as well as analytical scenarios, turning raw data into actionable insights for decision-making.

 ## Key Features

 - **Interactive Dashboards**
-  - Designed dynamic dashboards combining multiple visualizations into a single view
+  - Designed dynamic dashboards combining multiple visualisations into a single view
   - Implemented user-driven exploration through filters and controls

 - **Advanced Tableau Functionality**